-Lead your kids in the following silly exercises to test their endurance.
+Lead your kids in the following silly exercises to test their perseverance and teach them about spiritual endurance.
 Have kids perform each activity for at least 15 seconds.
 Follow each activity immediately with the next one from the list.
 If your kids seem like they can keep going after you’ve used up the activities, repeat those you liked best (or make up your own).

 - Have kids hop on one foot while turning clockwise.